 Use WorldCat to search for materials in thousands of public, university, and other libraries.
 You can search for books, music, and videos, to see what libraries near you own them.
 You can also find research articles and digital books that can be directly viewed or downloaded.

 If you're looking for a book that RCLS does not own, you can request to borrow it for free from another library via Interlibrary Loan.
 Please search the library catalog before placing an Interlibrary Loan request to be certain we do not already own the book.
 Complete our Interlibrary Loan Form and return to Linebaugh Library (Service Desk, 2nd floor) or Smyrna Library.
 Forms may be sent via email to Linebaugh Library or Smyrna Library, except for first-time ILL users.
 If you have never requested an item through interlibrary loan, your first one requires a visit to the service desk at Linebaugh or Smyrna to read the terms and sign the form.
 Future requests may be made by email or by phone.

 We check patron requests regularly and typically fill most that apply to our collection.
 If a request is purchased, we will automatically put the item on hold for you under your account.
 You can check your online account regularly to check the status of whether the item was added to the collection and placed on hold for you.
-If you request an e-book or e-audio format, the collection development coordinator will e-mail you letting you know if the item was added to our READS database.
-If a requested purchase has a publication date of more than 4 months from the current date, an automatic hold on the item is not guaranteed and you should check frequently for the addition of the item.
+Only requests for items already published or planning to be released within the next 3 months will be considered for purchase.
+An automatic hold on the item is not guaranteed and you should check frequently for the addition of the item.